MacDownApp/macdown/MacDown/Resources/help.md

 </div>
 ```

-The language ID will be used to highlight the code inside if you enable the code block highlighting option.
+The language ID will be used to highlight the code inside if you tick the ***Enable highlighting in code blocks*** option.
 Currently the follwing laguages are supported:

 * Bash
 * C-like (C, C++, C#, and other similar languages)